War of the Armenian Succession (201–200 BC): Background

-Reign of Yervand, murder of the sons of Sanatruk and the escape of Artaxias
+Reign of Yervand, murder of the sons of Sanatruk, and the escape of Artaxias

-After the death of King Sanatruk, some confusion falls in the kingdom, because a certain Yervand, the son of a woman from the Arsacid dynasty, reigns.
-The stories about him are as follows: A giant and big-eyed woman from the Arsacid dynasty, a beautiful woman whom no one dared to marry, gives birth to two children from an illegal marriage.
+After the death of King Sanatruk, there was some confusion in the kingdom, because a certain Yervand, son of a woman of the Arsacid dynasty, took the throne.
+The stories about him are as follows: A giant, big-eyed woman from the Arsacid dynasty, a beautiful woman whom no one dared to marry, gave birth to two children in an illegal marriage.
 When the children grew up, they named them Yervand and Yervaz.
-Yervand, growing up, becomes a kind-hearted and strong-willed man.
-Having been appointed by Sanatruk as a supervisor and leader in many affairs, he became famous, so that he became the first among all the Armenian nakharars, and with his humility and generosity won everyone over to his side.
+Yervand, as he grew up, became a kind-hearted and strong-willed man.
+Having been appointed by Sanatruk as a supervisor and leader in many affairs, he became famous, becoming the first among all the Armenian nakharars, and, with his humility and generosity, won everyone over to his side.
 When Sanatruk died, everyone unanimously made him king, but without a crown prince from the Bagratuni dynasty.